 Root Cause Analysis Meaning

-Root Cause refers to finding the crux of the problem and Root Cause Analysis (RCA) is a collective term which determines various tools and techniques to solve the problem.
+Root Cause refers to finding the crux of the problem and Root Cause Analysis (RCA) is a collective term that determines various tools and techniques to solve the problem.
 It is generally used in science and engineering in which the RCA plays a vital role in identifying and solving a particulars technical glitch.

 Below mentioned are some of the steps that should be followed in preparing an RCA Analysis Report :